In 2019 a grant of NZ$5000 has been put aside to support the work of SOMA.

 Teams of people are sent if invited by a Bishop.
 SOMA teams have been hugely influential in the Anglican Church, especially within Africa, where many senior leaders today directly attribute the growth and strength of the church on the continent to SOMA visits.

-Eight years ago (2011), SOMA NZ hosted some 200 international leaders in Waikanae, as part of the Common Life Missions Conference, organised by Anglican Missions.
+In 2011, SOMA NZ hosted some 200 international leaders in Waikanae, New Zealand, as part of the Common Life Missions Conference organised by Anglican Missions.
 Three years later, SOMA NZ went into recess after the departure of its National Director, the Rev Gradon Harvey, who became the head of International Needs NZ.

-SOMA NZ has been resurrected with the appointment last year of the Rev Andrew Allan-Johns, previously vicar of St John’s Parish Rangiora as the new National Director.
+SOMA NZ was resurrected in 2018 with the appointment of the Rev Andrew Allan-Johns, previously vicar of St John’s Parish Rangiora as the new National Director.

-In 2018 Rev Allan-Johns attended a meeting of Archbishops of the Dioceses of Plynesia and Melanesia to meet current leaders and make known SOMA NZ’s desire to serve.
-In 2019 he will be travelling to a meeting of the International Board of SOMA and then meeting with different NZ Diocesesto share the vision.
+Rev Allan-Johns attended a meeting of Archbishops of the Dioceses of Polynesia and Melanesia to meet current leaders and make known SOMA NZ’s desire to serve.
+In 2019 he will be travelling to a meeting of the International Board of SOMA and sharing the vision with different NZ Dioceses.
 He has also been invited to lead a mission to the Kondoa District of Tanzania.